packsaddle/ruby-uri-ssh_git/README.md

-# SshUrl
+# URI::SshGit

 [![Gem Version](http://img.shields.io/gem/v/uri-ssh_git.svg?style=flat)](http://badge.fury.io/rb/uri-ssh_git)
 [![Build Status](http://img.shields.io/travis/packsaddle/ruby-uri-ssh_git/master.svg?style=flat)](https://travis-ci.org/packsaddle/ruby-uri-ssh_git)

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ssh_url`.
+Put your Ruby code in the file `lib/uri/ssh_git`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem